kimjihyo/my-learnings/2023/06/12/learnings.md

 ### HTTPS
 If you authenticate with GitHub CLI ([gh](https://cli.github.com/)), you can either authenticate with a personal access token or via the web browser.
 Password-based authentication for Git has been removed in favor of more secure authentication methods.
 Every time you use Git to authenticate with Github, you'll be prompted to enter your credentials to authenticate with GitHub, unless you cache them with a credential helper such as [GitHub CLI](https://cli.github.com), [Git Credential Manager](https://github.com/git-ecosystem/git-credential-manager) and osxkeychain.

-osxkeychain is the default credential helper on Mac, and it ask you to enter github username and password on the command prompt.
-You need to enter your personal access token for the password since password authentication has been removed.
+osxkeychain is the default credential helper on Mac, and it prompts you to enter github username and password on the command line.
+You need to e nter your personal access token for the password since password authentication has been removed.

 In order to check what credential helper is being used, run the following command.
 `git config credential.helper`